--Main Setting

-NOTE: Enable spanning-tree functio more than "Forward Delay Time x 2" n maybe cause the Web disconnect " seconds.
+-Main Setting NOTE: Enable spanning-tree function more than "Forward Delay Time x 2 on maybe cause the Web disconnect " seconds.

 Enabled

 Maximum Age (6~40) 20

 Hello Time (in second, 1~10) 2

 Forward Delay(in second, 4~30) 15

 Max Hops (1~255) 120

 Revision Level (0~65535) 0

 Region Name Region1

 Up date

-Figure 2.143 Spanning Tree Main Setting for MSTP
+Figure 2.141 Spanning Tree Main Setting for MSTP

 Label Description Default Factory Enabled Check the box to enable spanning tree functionality.
 Disable Priority Enter a number to set the device priority.
-The value is in between 0 and 61440.
+The value is in between 0 and 32768 61440.
 The lower number gives higher priority.
-32768 Maximum Age Hello Time Hello time interval is given in seconds.
+Maximum Age Maximum expected arrival time for a hello message.
+It should be 20 longer than Hello Time.
+Hello Time Hello time interval is given in seconds.
 The value is in between 1 to 10.
 2 Forward Delay Specify the time spent in the listening and learning states in seconds.
-The value is in between 4 to 30.
-15 Max Hops (Only for MSTP) The value is between 1 to 255.
-120 Revision Level (Only for MSTP) The value is between 0 to 65535.
-0 Region Name (Only for MSTP) Text string indicate the region name Region1
+15 The value is in between 4 to 30.
+Max Hops (Only The value is between 1 to 255.
+120 for MSTP) Revision Level The value is between 0 to 65535.
+0 (Only for MSTP) Region Name Text string indicate the region name Region1 (Only for MSTP)